raujonas/executor/README.md

   <img align="middle" src="/docs/settings.png" alt="settings">
 </p>

 The inital intention was to use it with psuinfo, so you get an easy way to monitor your system usage.
-Psuinfo needs to be manually installed in this case:
+Psuinfo needs to be manually installed.

 <p align="center">
   <img src="/docs/psuinfoResult.png" alt="psuinfoResult">